-- Offering a five-week rotating summer and winter menu that meets the requirements set out in "Eating Well with Canada's Food Guide". \ Menus will be posted in each room and entrance indicating the current week and noting any changes or substitutions. - Daily written record (communication book) maintained and reviewed at the beginning of individual shifts and throughout the day regarding nutrition. - Written policies and procedures that address all aspects of the children's nutrition while using extended hour care in our home child care program.
-These policies and procedures are listed in our Implementation & Monitoring Policy, Cook's Policy and Procedures binder, and in our current Parent Handbook. - To ensure time for the children to eat their lunch and snacks. - To ensure a relaxed atmosphere where educators sit with the children and encourage them to try the different foods, to make choices about their needs, and to help serve and clean up during lunch and snacks.

-- Offer an early morning breakfast time serving labelled items supplied from home.
+- Offering a five-week rotating summer and winter menu that meets the requirements set out in "Eating Well with Canada's Food Guide".
+Menus will be posted in each room and entrance indicating the current week and noting any changes or substitutions. - Daily written record (communication book) maintained and reviewed at the beginning of individual shifts and throughout the day regarding nutrition. - To ensure time for the children to eat their lunch and snacks. - To ensure a relaxed atmosphere where educators sit with the children and encourage them to try the different foods, to make choices about their needs, and to help serve and clean up during lunch and snacks. - Offer an early morning breakfast time serving labelled items supplied from home.
 Exception: milk is provided by the centre.
-Parents are informed about the time when breakfast is offered (i.e., centre - from 6 am to 7:45 am). \ - Homo milk is served to children up to 24 months of age and 2% milk to children older than 24 months of age. - Offer a late snack time for those children who stay past 6 pm. - Offer water to drink at all times jugs of water and individual labelled water bottles available in all activity rooms.
-Labelled cups for the toddlers are available. - Opportunities for parents to provide substitutes for food limitations/restrictions and/or allergies.
-Providers and educators will ensure that any food or substitutions provided by the family are clearly labelled.
+Parents are informed about the time when breakfast is offered (i.e., centre - from 6 am to 7:45 am). - Homo milk is served to children up to 24 months of age and 2% milk to children older than 24 months of age.

+- Offer water to drink at all times jugs of water and individual labelled water bottles available in all activity rooms. - Opportunities for parents to provide substitutes for food limitations/restrictions and/or allergies.
+Educators will ensure that any food or substitutions provided by the family are clearly labelled.
 Centre Staff will ensure that the kitchen staff is aware.